DataMasterer/ScentGather/README.md

-# DataMaster
+# ScentGather
-A system for mastering data and file preprocessing
+Previously, DataMaster, A system for mastering data and file preprocessing

 The first part will be a python script to traverse directories and collect file(s) metadata into a db (currently sqlite)